AhmadYousif89/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Shell Redirections

-This section provides a collection of basic and advanced shell scripts for performing various file and text manipulations using redirections in an Ubuntu Linux system.
+This section provides a collection of basic and advanced shell scripts for performing various file and text manipulations using redirections in a Unix-like systems.

 ## Table of contents: